Phlebotomy Training Program Description

 Daytime Phlebotomy Technician Training Class Schedule

-- Class hours: Tuesday (Online) and Thursday from 9 am-3 pm.
+• Class hours: Tuesdays and Thursdays from 9 am-2 pm.

 Evening Phlebotomy Technician Training Class Schedule

-- Class hours: Tuesday, Wednesday and Thursday from 5 pm-10 pm.
+• Class hours: Tuesdays and Thursdays from 5 pm-10 pm.

 Weekend Phlebotomy Technical Training Class Schedule

-- Class hours: Saturday (Online) and Sunday from 9 am-3 pm.
+• Class hours: Saturday and Sunday from 9 am-2 pm.

 Phlebotomy Technician Training Program Costs